 In the future, the agriculture and food production industry will surely rely heavily on scientific advancement to see a rise in yields and ensure quality.
-Near Infrared (NIR) spectroscopy is one development that has tremendous potential for agricultural applications.
+Near-Infrared (NIR) spectroscopy is one development that has tremendous potential for agricultural applications.
 For example, in grain production, NIR spectroscopy is being explored for its practicality in qualitative and quantitative measurements of a variety of cereal grains.

 Image Credit: Sebastian Soerensen/Pexels

 The Avantes NIRLine spectrometers offer remarkable performance in the NIR from 800-2500 nm.
-It includes options like InGaAs (Indium Gallium Arsenide), back-thinned CCD or CMOS detectors, triple-stage Peltier thermoelectric cooling, and next-generation ultra-low-noise electronics for a signal to noise ratio that is far superior than others.
+It includes options like InGaAs (Indium Gallium Arsenide), back-thinned CCD or CMOS detectors, triple-stage Peltier thermoelectric cooling, and next-generation ultra-low-noise electronics for a signal to noise ratio that is far superior to others.